MRC Modern Slavery & Trafficking statement for April 2017 - March 2018

 MRC’s procurement for goods and services is provided by our shared services provider, UK SBS.
 Our supply chain is extensive and we procure goods and services from a wide range of UK and overseas suppliers.
-UK SBS has published their statement on Slavery & Human Trafficking which includes their mechanisms for guarding against modern slavery in their client’s supply chains.
+The UK SBS have also published their statement on Slavery & Human Trafficking which includes their mechanisms for guarding against modern slavery in their client’s supply chains.
 Their statement is published on their website and can be found here:

 Over the past 12 months, MRC has undertaken the following activities:

-- Begun working with the seven Research Councils, Innovate UK and UK SBS to ensure that modern slavery risks are captured in UK Research and Innovation (UKRI) policies and procedures from UKRI’s inception in 2018.
-These include grant terms and conditions.
+- Worked with the seven Research Councils, Innovate UK and UK SBS to ensure that modern slavery risks are captured in UK Research and Innovation (UKRI) policies and procedures from UKRI’s inception in 2018.
+These include grant Terms and Conditions.

-- Roll out of the eLearning package for all MRC staff.
+- Enrolled out an eLearning package for all MRC staff.

-- Continue to engage with the programme establishing UK Research and Innovation to ensure Modern Slavery is captured in policies and procedures.
+- Engaged with the programme establishing UK Research and Innovation to ensure Modern Slavery is captured in policies and procedures

-- Number of reports received from employees, the public, or law enforcement agencies to indicate that modern slavery practices have been identified.
+MRC received zero reports from employees, the public, or law enforcement agencies to indicate that modern slavery practices have been identified.

-- Percentage of employees that have completed the eLearning package.
+90% of employees have completed the eLearning package.

-This statement has been approved by the Chief Executive and by MRC Directors' Management Board.
+This statement has been approved by the Chief Executive and Directors at MRC.